Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 The purpose of this material is to offer users of Redis Enterprise an alternative to some actual limitations.

-Indeed there are several situations, while the Redis Enterprise Cluster nodes globally have the capacity to host more shards, it is impossible to **directly** make it happen through the UI or the REST API.
+Indeed there are several situations, while the Redis Enterprise Cluster nodes globally have the capacity to host more shards, **it is impossible to directly** make it happen through the UI or the REST API.

-At a specific moment the shards placements may not be optimal to make happen some operations like:
+Indeed, at a specific moment the shards placements may not be optimal to make happen some operations like:

 1. Create a Database with a given capacity
 2. Update a Database with a new given capacity